 Tax Guide for New City Residents

 Please note that this guide is only a summary of issues of interest to new residents.
-Where necessary, links are provided to complete and accurate information on the taxes covered by this guide.
+Where necessary, links are provided to complete information on the taxes covered by this guide.

 The City of Alexandria is an independent, full-service City located on the west bank of the Potomac River.
 The City retains sole local governmental taxing power within its boundaries and is autonomous from any county, town, or other political subdivision of the Commonwealth of Virginia.